Written by: Andrew Splatt – Director & Executive Practice Leader

 Supermarket Slip and Fall Cases FAQS

-Can I sue a supermarket for slipping?
+Can I sue a supermarket or shopping centre for slipping?

 What is contributory negligence in a slip and fall case?